google/fonts/cc-by-sa/knowledge/glossary/terms/cursive_axis/content.md

 </figure>

 In line with the current CSS spec, all custom axes should be referenced in UPPERCASE (only the OpenType registered variable axes should appear in lowercase).
-Also, when using the Google Fonts API, the uppercase axes have to appear first in the URL.
+Also, when using the Google Fonts API, the lowercase axes have to appear first in the URL, followed by the uppercase.